Emetophobics Guide to Surviving Winter Sickness Bugs

-Thank god for March.
+As an emetophobic, all I can say is thank god for March.
 I hate February.
 When I wrote about how I hate January, I forgot that I hate February just as much.
 Not because its Valentine’s Day, and not because of Sugar Free February – no – because of the winter sickness bugs.
-Every February since Erin has been born, we have had a sickness bug in this house in February.
+Every February since Erin has been born, we have had a sickness bug in this house.
 No big deal you may think – but I am an emetophobic – I have a sick phobia – an intense, irrational fear and anxiety pertaining to vomiting.

 When I tell people I have a sick phobia, the first thing they respond with is “well no one likes it do they?”, as if to say my fears are completely normal.
 However, most peoples experiences don’t result in panic stricken, physical manifestations of shakes and shortness of breath.